jamesbryer/Currency-Converter-REST-API/README.md

 - format (optional) : either xml or json, defaults to xml

 Errors are handled gracefully and will return an error code.
-API key not included since 8.2.23 when repo gone public.
+API key non functional, so don't try ;)